Phony "Do Not Call" List: Phone Scam Overview

 Knowledge Is Power

-The best way for you to avoid this scam is by directly adding your number to the real Do Not Call Registry.
-By going to the actual website and signing up, you will be able to know when a fake registry is giving you a call.
+The best way for you to avoid this scam is by directly adding your number to the real Do Not Call List.
+By going to the actual website and signing up, you will be able to know when a fake list is giving you a call.
 In the United States, there is only one Do Not Call Registry and it is completely free to add your number to it.

 The penalty for illegally calling someone on the Do Not Call List can be up to $16,000 per phone call - so if you want to make scammers pay, sign up!
 The Do Not Call Registry does not stop all unwanted calls, politicians and political groups, charities, debt collectors, and survey companies will all still be able to call you.